In one Fort Myers neighborhood, residents feel forsaken in the aftermath of Ian

 Cherry's mother, Chanel, who lives a few blocks away in low-income housing, underwent a kidney transplant in May.
 She says she's had "no water, no ice, no nothing," since Tuesday.
 "I haven't seen one police [officer] come to check on the community where we live," she adds.

-In the storm-affected area on Sunday, an estimated 580,000 people were still without electricity and boil water notices had been issued for 120 areas in 22 counties.
+In the storm-affected area in an around the city on Sunday, an estimated 580,000 people were still without electricity and boil water notices had been issued for 120 areas in 22 counties.

 "You can't hide from God"